 Will They Explore Some Other Passions?

-With a KUWTK revival off the table for the time being, it seems more likely that the Kardashians will develop shows that are catered to some of their other side projects and interests as part of their Hulu deal.
+It seems the Kardashians will also develop shows that are catered to some of their other side projects and interests as part of their Hulu deal.
 In January 2020, Kim’s social justice and prison reform-focused series, The Justice Project, premiered on Oxygen, and in June 2020, Spotify announced that she was co-producing a podcast about criminal justice reform, titled Proving Innocence.

 As for Kris, the former talk show host could also be jumping into the beauty entrepreneur space as well.
 It was first rumored in February that the momager was hatching a potential skin-care line.
 PopSugar published that pending trademarks for Kris Jenner Beauty, Kris Jenner Skin, and Kris Jenner Skincare appeared in search results from the United States Patent and Trademark Office.
 Kris then confirmed in March that she would be launching her own skincare brand within the next two years, declaring that it was “ready to go.”